2Shad/SteamLibraryUnblocker/README.md

 The repository is organized as follows:

-- `/windows/`: This directory contains scripts for Windows systems, using the `netsh` command to manipulate Windows Firewall rules.
+- `Windows`: This Folder contains scripts for Windows systems, using the `netsh` command to manipulate Windows Firewall rules.
-- `/linux/`: This directory contains scripts for Linux systems, using the `iptables` command to manage network traffic.
+- `Linux`: This Folder contains scripts for Linux systems, using the `iptables` command to manage network traffic.

 ## Windows Scripts